SimonBoisclair/allthecode/decode/html-css/problem5/README.md

 ## Description
-An HTML and CSS file have been provided.
+index.html and style.css files have been provided.
 Modify the CSS file so it matches the following:
 ![goal](screenshot.png)

-## Reference

-In VSCode, use Edit > Replace (ctrl-H)